EmotiBit/EmotiBit_Docs/Getting_Started.md

 # Installing EmotiBit Firmware
 To start using EmotiBit, you will first need to install the latest EmotiBit firmware on the Feather.
-- If you did not order an Essentials-Kit, Basic-Kit (*Kickstarter*) or Research-Kit (*Kickstarter*), you will need to get an  to start using EmotiBit.
+- If you did not order an Essentials-Kit, Basic-Kit (*Kickstarter*) or Research-Kit (*Kickstarter*), you will need to get one to start using EmotiBit.
 You can grab one at [Adafruit.com](https://www.adafruit.com/product/2598).

 ## Using the EmotiBit Firmware Installer
 - You will need the `EmotiBit FirmwareInstaller`, which comes with the EmotiBit software bundle.